NataMimoza/WOODIES/README.md

-This is a project to create a website for a wooden furniture store.
+This is a project for a wooden furniture store website.